-- Mercy Corps team members are expected to support all efforts toward accountability, specifically to our program participants and to international standards guiding international relief and development work, while actively engaging targeted communities as equal partners in the design, monitoring and evaluation of our field projects.
+- Mercy Corps team members are expected to support all efforts toward accountability, specifically to our beneficiaries and to international standards guiding international relief and development work, while actively engaging beneficiary communities as equal partners in the design, monitoring and evaluation of our field projects.

 - Team members are expected to conduct themselves in a professional manner and respect local laws, customs and MC's policies, procedures, and values at all times and in all in-country venues.

-- At least Bachelor degree in Statistics, Social Science, Development Studies/Management, Agriculture, Livelihood, DRR or any related discipline.
-Master’s degree preferred.
+- At least Bachelor degree in social sciences, Gender/Women Studies/ Anthropology/ Social Work or any related discipline.

-- At least 3-5 years of experience in monitoring, evaluation and learning in I/NGOs, and/or private sector organizations focused on food security, disaster risk management, agriculture & livelihood and humanitarian assistance.
-Experience working in USAID-funded programs is highly preferred
+- At least 5 years of experience working with I/NGOs, and/or private sector organizations focused on Gender Equality and Social Inclusion, especially in food security, disaster risk management, agriculture & livelihood and humanitarian assistance

-- Ability to work in complex environments under tight deadlines & changing donor requirements.
+- Demonstrated ability to work in complex environments under tight deadlines

 In support of our belief that learning organizations are more effective, efficient and relevant to the communities we serve, we empower all team members to dedicate 5% of their time to learning activities that further their personal and/or professional growth and development